 How much LHA will I get?

 The LHA is set each year in April by the rent service and gives allowances for households who need up to four rooms.
 Most tenants receive the LHA based on the number of rooms their household needs not the number of rooms in the property they rent or the rent that they are charged.
 The LHA awarded when you make a claim lasts until the following April unless your household circumstances change.
 In April it is updated.
-The current rates can be viewed at the bottom of this page.

 |Broad Market Rental Area|